isha-atif-dev/agentic-ops-orchestrator/README.md

 - Each tool's result is fed back to it, and it decides whether another tool call is needed, or whether it's done (`stop_reason == "end_turn"`).
 - A safety cap (`MAX_ITERATIONS = 5`) exists purely to prevent runaway loops, not as a normal stopping point.

 This means the same message can genuinely result in different, still-reasonable actions on different runs, e.g. a stolen card report might just escalate to the fraud team, or escalate **and** freeze the account, depending on the model's read of the situation.
-That's expected agentic behaviour, not a bug, and it's exactly why the human approval gate matters even more with a real agent than with a fixed pipeline.
+That's expected agentic behaviour, not a bug, and it's exactly why the human approval gate matters even more with a real agent than with a fixed pipeline, and exactly why the trace replay above is worth watching, not just trusting.

 ## Evaluation